Lewy body dementia: The life-changing disease that devastated Robin Williams - Local News 8

 It might be “the most common disease you’ve never heard of,” said Dr. James Galvin, a professor of neurology and director of the Lewy Body Dementia Research Center of Excellence at the University of Miami’s Miller School of Medicine.

-Williams suffered from Lewy body dementia, which his family learned only after his death.
+Williams had Lewy body dementia, which his family learned only after his death.
 It’s often misdiagnosed as Alzheimer’s or Parkinson’s disease due to its early similarity to those other neurodegenerative diseases.

 That unfortunate misconception is one focus of “Robin’s Wish,” a documentary releasing September 1 about the final days of Williams, before he died by suicide in 2014.